cfengine/documentation/guide/special-topics/modularity.markdown

 Modularity is the ability to separate concerns within a total process, and hide the details of the different concerns in different containers.
-In CFEngine, this is aservice oriented view, in which different aspects of a problem are separated and turned into generic components that offer a service.
+In CFEngine, this is a service oriented view, in which different aspects of a problem are separated and turned into generic components that offer a service.
 We often talk about black boxes, grey boxes or white boxes depending on the extent to which the user of a service can see the details within the containers.